 These sliders are inspired by the classic grinder we all know and love.
 They have turkey, salami, provolone, and veggies.
 Plus a crunchy salad inspired by one I used to make when I was in culinary school.

 Obviously, these subs are great for lunch.
-But I especially love them for picnics, parties, and happy hours along with other Italian-inspired apps like lemony whipped ricotta, bruschetta on crostini, or marinated mozzarella balls!
+But I especially love them for picnics, parties, and happy hours along with other Italian-inspired apps like lemony whipped ricotta or this gorgeous bruschetta on crostini.
+That’s right, subs aren’t just for lunch anymore, friends.

-• These sliders are no-cook and the toppings are totally customizable.
+• These sliders are no-cook and come together in just 20 minutes.

 • The salad topping is incredible.
 Especially when you scoop up leftovers with potato chips!